easegress-io/easegress/example/README.md

 ```

 Please notice only one server will listen the port 10080 successfully
-becasue the members are running on the same machine.
+because the members are running on the same machine.
 But it's fine for the following demoing.

 ## Operation On Easegress Cluster